 Challenges at the University of Florida

 For students to become licensed registered nurses, they must pass the NCLEX exam.
-Students are allowed to take the exam after they complete their Bachelor of Science in Nursing (BSN), so UF’s nursing faculty evaluate their students progressively through the program.
 The goal is to teach strong nursing skills and correct practices so students are ready when the NCLEX rolls around.

 To truly develop their skills, each nursing student needs individual feedback from their professor.
 The peer evaluations helped get students started, but it didn’t give Bumbach any more time to observe his students and share detailed critique of their work.